-- 1. All measurements are in millimeters unless otherwise noted. - 2.
+- 1. All dimensions are in millimeters. - 2.
 Not to scale.
 For reference only.

 Trademarks

 AMD, the AMD logo, and combinations thereof are trademarks of Advanced Micro Devices, Inc.

 Am386 and Am486 are registered trademarks of Advanced Micro Devices, Inc. E86, K86, and Élan are trademarks of Advanced Micro Devices, Inc. FusionE86 is a service mark of Advanced Micro Devices, Inc.